usethesource/rascal-website/docs/WhyRascal/index.md

 * *False friends*: Rascal has some [false friends](https://en.wikipedia.org/wiki/False_friend) with other programming languages.
 This means that it behaves just a little different than expected if you are completely used to that other language.
 In particular "immutable data" gives a different meaning to the assignment operator.
 Most of Rascal is totally unsurprising after that.

- gives a different meaning to the assignment operator.
-Most of Rascal is totally unsurprising after that.